 d.
-HIGHER EDUCATION FUNDING.
-Support efforts to provide adequate and equitable funding for all state institutions of higher education.
-In addition, fund NVCC and GMU at a level equivalent to that for other state institutions.
+HIGHER EDUCATION FUNDING: Support efforts to provide adequate and equitable funding for all state institutions for higher education.
+Fund NVCC and GMU at a level equivalent to that for other state institutions.
 In addition, the state should develop and fund a higher education Capital Improvement Program (CIP) to support growth projected through 2010.